Skip to Content

 • Use a variety of fresh, seasonal vegetables, and try to mix up the colors and textures for a brightly-colored board.
 You don’t have to group all of the vegetables in one place.
 Actually, it’s kind of nice to have the vegetables in more than one place on the board to make it easier for guests.

-• Fill in the gaps on the board with extra vegetables, lettuce, or edible flowers until it’s covered.
+• Fill in the gaps on the board with extra vegetables, lettuce, or edible flowers until it’s fully covered.

 Nutrition Disclosure: